-Elizabeth has over five years' experience of research and designing research methodologies, specifically on political identities and gender.
-Her thematic focus considers the intersection between gender and violent extremism, particularly how improving the socio-economic status of women and addressing the root causes of gender-based violence can lead to more peaceful societies.
+Elizabeth has extensive experience of research and designing research methodologies, specifically on gender sensitivity and conflict sensitivity.
+Her thematic focus considers the intersection between gender, conflict and violence, particularly how improving the socio-economic status of women and addressing the root causes of gender-based violence can lead to more peaceful societies.

-She holds a PhD in Modern African History and a Masters in Kurdish studies from the University of Exeter.
-She has also undertaken a two-year postdoctoral fellowship at the Makerere Institute of Social Research in Uganda, where she taught postgraduate classes on analysing sources and research methodologies.
+She holds a PhD in African History and a Masters in Kurdish studies from the University of Exeter.
+She also undertook a two-year postdoctoral fellowship at the Makerere Institute of Social Research in Uganda, where she taught postgraduate classes on analysing sources and research methodologies.